 Believing he was facing off against Marco, Victor shot him, and was horrified to learn it was actually Jack he’d nearly killed.
 Jack struggled to put his life back together as well as his family business.
 When brother Billy Abbott was near death following a car accident, Jack agonized over pulling the plug and was relieved when his brother recovered.
 Unfortunately, Billy and Phyllis then began having an affair behind Jack’s back and he was gutted when he discovered the truth.

 Next, Jack’s world changed forever when his estranged mother, Dina Mergeron, returned to Genoa City.
 He and the rest of the Abbotts managed to get her away from her male companion, Graham, who was really just trying to steal her fortune.
 Sadly, Dina was also suffering from Alzheimer’s, and the family closed ranks to support the matriarch as her memories deteriorated.
-During this time, Jack and Billy also buried the hatchet but Jack was stunned when his mother revealed that Jack Abbott was not his real father!
-After some soul searching, Jack was relieved to later discover that it a lie and all part of Ashley’s scheme to destroy him and take the Abbott company away from him.
+During this time, Jack and Billy also buried the hatchet but Jack was stunned when his mother revealed that John Abbott was not his real father!
+After some soul searching, Jack was relieved to later discover that it was a lie and all part of Ashley’s scheme to destroy him and take the Abbott company away from him.

 Jack managed to retain the family business, but Ashley retained the patents and left to start her own company.
 He also lost out on the CEO position to Phyllis, and the Abbotts plotted to overthrow her before she could drive Jabot into the ground.
 Jack struck up a new romance with new chemist Kerry Johnson, but she was really a plant hired by Ashley to undermine the company from the inside.
 Ultimately, Jack and Ashley came to a stalemate and decided to compete to see who could make their company more successful.
 To that end, Jack has focused on business over everything else, though he did join the Abbott family in the heartbreaking decision to send Dina to live in a home when her condition worsened.

 Although a brief flirtation with Mallory didn’t go anywhere, Jack was able to repair things with Ashley and they agreed to work together on the business front.
 But he still felt aimless and took some time away from Genoa City to figure out what he wanted.
 Jack decided to step down from Jabot, leaving it in Kyle and Billy’s capable hands, while he worked with Traci on a book chronicling the Abbott family history.
 But when Billy stepped down, Jack once again stepped up to take the reigns of the family legacy.
+He also began spending some more time with Jill as they reminisced about their shared past.